agentproxy-dev/agentproxy/README.md

     </a>
   </div>
   <div>
-    The <strong>first complete</strong> connectivity solution for Agentic AI enables both agent-to-agent and agent-to-tool communication across any environment.
+    The <strong>first complete</strong> connectivity solution for Agentic AI.
   </div>
 </div>

 ---

-Agentgateway is an open source data plane optimized for agentic AI connectivity within or across any agent framework or environment.
+**Agentgateway** is an open source data plane optimized for agentic AI connectivity within or across any agent framework or environment.
 Agentgateway provides drop-in security, observability, and governance for agent-to-agent and agent-to-tool communication and supports leading interoperable protocols, including [Agent2Agent (A2A)](https://developers.googleblog.com/en/a2a-a-new-era-of-agent-interoperability/) and [Model Context Protocol (MCP)](https://modelcontextprotocol.io/introduction).

 <br>
 <div align="center">